Physical Fitness Facilities and Classes

 - The Club Sports Program includes more than 45 club sports ranging from archery to water polo.
 Participation may be structured or casual, it may incorporate competition, instruction, and social fellowship, or any combination.
 Each club is developed, governed, and administered by the student membership of that particular club.
 The key to the success of this program is student leadership, interest, involvement, and participation.

-- The Adventure Leadership Trips is for you if you’re interested in activities like kayaking, rock climbing, or snow shoeing.
+- The Adventure Leadership Trips are for you if you’re interested in activities like kayaking, rock climbing, or snow shoeing.
 More than 30 trips are offered each year.
 Opportunities to backpack in the Smokies, dog sled in the northwoods of Canada, or mountain bike a local trail are made available to the U-M community.
 Camping gear, canoes, skis, climbing shoes, portable volleyball systems, and more can be rented through the Outdoor Adventures Rental Center.

 - The Adventure Leadership Team Programs is an experiential team building program providing organizations with exciting Teambuilding and High Ropes Course experiences.
 Their specially trained facilitators utilize state-of-the-art adventure learning techniques to deliver powerful and effective experiences to groups of all kinds.